ShintoTonyProjects/Vehicle_Security_System/README.md

   Unlock and start the vehicle using pre-registered RFID tags.

 - 📍 **Live GPS Tracking & SMS Alerts**
-  Track vehicle location via GPS, and receive coordinates or system status through SMS.
+  Track vehicle location via GPS, and receive coordinates or system status through the App.

 - ✂️ **Remote Vehicle Cutoff**
-  Stop the vehicle remotely via a secret SMS command.
+  Stop the vehicle remotely via cloud data communication or via a secret SMS command.

 ---